KasparEtter/ef1p/internet/index.md

 in [its header](https://en.wikipedia.org/wiki/User_Datagram_Protocol#UDP_datagram_structure).
 It provides none of the other features of TCP, thereby prioritizing fast delivery over reliability.
-This is useful for streaming real-time data such as a phone or video call over the Internet.
+This is useful for streaming real-time data, such as a phone or video call, over the Internet.
 While the quality of the call deteriorates if too many packets are lost or delayed, there's no point in insisting on having them delivered as they cannot be played back later.
 As there is no connection setup and thus no need for a handshake,